apekarawang/apek/docs/contact/README.md

   Please use the message form or one of our contacts below in order to get in touch with us.
 address: 'Jl.
 Bypass Jomin, Jomin Barat'
-address2: 'Kotabaru, Karawang, Jawa Barat.'
+address2: 'Kotabaru, Karawang, Jawa Barat'
 email:
   - sekretariat@apek.or.id
 phone: